NoRedInk/elm-decode-pipeline/README.md

 * `decode` is a synonym for [`succeed`](http://package.elm-lang.org/packages/elm-lang/core/3.0.0/Json-Decode#succeed) (it just reads better here)
 * `required "id" int` is similar to `("id" := int)`
-* `optional` is like `required`, but if the field is not present, decoding does not fail; instead it succeeds with the provided fallback value.
+* `optional` is like `required`, but if the field is either `null` or not present, decoding does not fail; instead it succeeds with the provided fallback value.
 * `hardcoded` does not look at the provided JSON, and instead always decodes to the same value.

 You could use this decoder as follows: